goncu/change_tracker/README.md

 After extracting the text, the program compares the original and edited translations using the `generate_report` function.
 This function:

-- Takes both dictionaries returned by `extract_text` calls as input.
+- Takes both dictionaries returned by `extract_text` calls, as input.
 - Checks if the source segments in the original and edited files are identical.
 If they do not match, the program exits with an error message.
 - Uses redlines library to track changes between the original and edited translations.
-- Writes the changes, along with the source, into an HTML file (changes.html).
+- Writes the changes, along with the source, into an HTML file (`changes.html`).
-- Returns `True` for testing purposes.
+- Returns `True` (for testing purposes).

 ### Step 4: HTML Report Generation